Common Minke Whale

 Climate Impacts

-In some areas, common minke whales appear to be extending their summer range northward.
-There have been recent sightings of common minke whales in areas of Arctic Canada where they were not previously known by local residents (Higdon and Ferguson 2011).
-There has also been an increase in takes in the northern communities of West Greenland (NAMMCO 2012b).
-These changes are likely in response to shifts in prey distribution, which themselves may be due to a warming marine climate in the area.
+In some regions, common minke whales appear to be extending their summer range northwards.
+Recent sightings in Arctic Canada, where they were previously unknown to local residents, suggest this shift (Higdon & Ferguson, 2011).
+Similarly, there has been an increase in catches by northern communities in West Greenland (NAMMCO, 2012b).
+These changes are likely responses to shifts in prey distribution, which may be driven by warming marine climates.

 Noise